Kafka-In-Action-Book/Kafka-In-Action-Source-Code/KafkaInAction_Chapter1/README.md

 ### IDE setup

-1. We have used eclipse for our IDE.
+1. We have used Eclipse for our IDE.
-   To set up for eclipse run `mvn eclipse:eclipse` from the base directory of this repo.
+   To set up for Eclipse run `mvn eclipse:eclipse` from the base directory of this repo.
    Or, you can Import->Existing Maven Projects.

 ### Installing Kafka